mthenault/MICshooter/README.md

 MICshooter
 ==========

-an old school space shooter coder in python using pygame
+an old school space shooter coded in python using pygame